muratk5n/thirdwave/en/README.md

 ---

+CCS at the source is much easier to regulate, gov would be checking a few, large installations.

+---

 VW now like battery-electric cars, these people clearly alternate between being a crook and a moron; but the energy infra should not give them a chance to be either.
 Clean molecules, in storage, in